Ajinomoto Bio-Pharma Services Awarded Three 'CDMO Leadership Awards' | www.lokmattimes.com

 Ajinomoto Bio-Pharma Services Awarded Three 'CDMO Leadership Awards'

-"For over a decade, these awards have been the most meaningful for biopharma organizations striving to obtain optimal outcomes from their outsourcing activities.
+"For over a decade, these awards have been the most mengful for biopharma orgzations striving to obtain optimal outcomes from their outsourcing activities.
 Our research arm, ISR Reports, which only surveys drug sponsors who have worked directly and recently with specific CDMOs, ensures the validity of these results.
 Our winners are your gold-medalists of outsourcing."
 Louis Garguilo, Chief Editor and Conference Chair, Outsourced Pharma.

 "We are proud to be recognized by our partners as we continue to invest in new technologies, quality systems, and facilities to increase our capabilities and expertise to meet the needs of our clients.
 We take pride in knowing our efforts are helping countless patients for years to come."
 Said Yasuyuki Otake, General Manager, Bio-Pharma Services Department.

-This story has been provided by PRNewswire.will not be responsible in any way for the content of this article.
-(ANI/PRNewswire)
+This story has been provided by PRNewswire. will not be responsible in any way for the content of this article. (/PRNewswire)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app